bjascob/amrlib/README.md

 ## Requirements and Installation
 The project was built and tested under Python 3 and Ubuntu but should run on any Linux, Windows, Mac, etc.. system.

+NOTE: v0.1.0 currenly has a minor bug that prohibits the parser model from working under Windows.
+This will be fixed shortly in v0.1.1

 **To install the code**

 * Install pytorch using the [instructions](https://pytorch.org/) specific to your machine setup.
 A GPU/cuda is not required